Reaction to CRA for Denying Individuals Suffering from Type 1 Diabetes

 Type 1 diabetes disability denied

-CRA clarifies how there are many activates that are needed to manage type 1 diabetes such as a meal do not really fall under the category of “life-sustaining therapies”.
-Mr. Power said how there may be some sort of confusion among “medical practitioners” as to what activates qualify.
+CRA clarifies how many activities are needed to manage type 1 diabetes such as meals do not fall under the category of “life-sustaining therapies”.
+Mr. Power said that there may be some sort of confusion among “medical practitioners” as to what activities qualify.

 “It’s important to note that there has been no change to the eligibility criteria for the [disability tax credit] related to diabetes,” CRA spokesman John Power said in an e-mail.
 “The CRA has not changed its decision-making process with regard to DTC eligibility criteria.”
 Read more